heavyeyelid/virthttp/README.md

 # HeavyEyelid

-The purpose of this project is to provide a WEB HTTP based frontend to libvirt.
-We use beast, a minimal C++ HTTP server that is used to communicate between the WEB and the libvirt daemon.
-We use JSon to transmit data between the server and the client.
+The purpose of this project is to provide a web HTTP based frontend to libvirt.
+We use Boost.Beast, a minimal C++ HTTP server that is used to communicate between the web and the libvirt daemon.
+We use JSON to transmit data between the server and the client.

-We also created a C++ binding API for libvirt, and using this to communicate with libvirt.
+We also created a C++ binding for libvirt, and use it to interface with libvirt.

 ### Few usage examples